joydddd/VE401-2021SP-notes/rc5-Apr2/RC5-Apr2.md

 $$
 (Use OC curve or mma, don't use this estimation unless this the only way to do it )

+> Exercise 5.4 $\quad$ NHST Supercavitation is a propulsion technology for undersea vehicles that can greatly increase their speed.
+It occurs above approximately 50 meters per second, when pressure drops sufficiently to allow the water to dissociate into water vapor, forming a gas bubble behind the vehicle.
+When the gas bubble completely encloses the vehicle, supercavitation is said to occur.
+>
+> Eight tests were conducted on a scale model of an undersea vehicle in a towing basin with the average observed speed $\bar{x}=102.2$ meters per second.
+Assume that speed is normally distributed with known standard deviation $\sigma=4$ meters per second.
+> i) Test the hypothesis $H_{0}: \mu \leq 100$ versus $H_{1}: \mu>100$ using $\alpha=0.05$.
+(2 Marks)
+> ii) What is the $P$ -value for the test in part (i)?
+(1 Mark)
+> iii) Find the power of the test if the true mean speed is as low as 105 meters per second.
+(1 Mark)
+> iv) What sample size would be required to detect a true mean speed as low as 105 meters per second if we wanted the power of the test to be at least $0.85 ?$ (1 Mark)
+> v) Explain how the question in part could be answered by constructing a one-sided confidence bound on the mean speed.
+(1 Mark)

 ## Tests on Normal distribution

 ### T-Test